danie11am/danie11am.github.io/_posts/2014-01-24--the-curious-case-of-iOS-code-signing.md

 ### Provisioning profile

 Using the parking analogy, imagine registering a parking request - Here is my driver licence, this is my car plate number, and I want to park in that car space.
 Provisioning profile is like a piece of document with such information, _pre-registered before you park the car_.
-When you request to park the car, management will check it and verify all the info, and then the request can be granted.
+When you request to park the car, management will check such document and verify all the info, and only after then will the request be granted.

-Similarly, provisioning profile needs to be created in Apple dev center first, then downloaded and opened in Xcode to become an available option in Xcode build settings.
-Later on during build/install/release/run time, a valid provisioning profile must be specified, and all the details mentioned in the profile need to match with the current build settings, otherwise the build process will fail.
+Similarly, provisioning profile needs to be created in Apple Developer portal first, then downloaded and opened in Xcode to become an available option in Xcode build settings.
+Later on during build/install/release/run time, the same profile should have been specified, and all the details from the profile need to match with the current build settings, otherwise the build process will fail.

-When you create a provisioning profile, you provide information that the code signing verification process will check:
+When you create a provisioning profile, you provide information for three main concerns that the code signing verification process will verify:

-- Who is the developer - Which certificates?
+1. Who is the developer - Which certificates?
-- What app is this provisioning profile for - What is the App ID?
+2. What app is this provisioning profile for - What is the App ID?
-- If the app is still under development, which devices are allowed to run it - What are the Device IDs?
+3. If the app is still under development, which devices are allowed to run it - What are the Device IDs?

-What can go wrong with provisioning profile?
+What can go wrong with provisioning profiles?

 - It expires 12 months after the creation date.
 - Missing provisioning profile.
-For example, if a new provisioning profile has been created by your team member, it may have already been selected in source code (since your team member has committed the change), but you need to download and open the profile first before the build can be run.
+For example, if a new provisioning profile has been created by your team member, it may have already been selected in build settings because your team member has committed the change.
+However it actually does not exist in your local environment.
+You need to download the specified profile, open it in Xcode, before the build can be run.
 - A provisioning profile can become [invalid](https://developer.apple.com/library/archive/qa/qa1878/_index.html) when there are changes to its associated certificate or App ID.
 A new profile is probably required.
-- In some cases, expired/invalid profiles can cause problems even when valid profiles exist and selected.
+- In some cases, expired/invalid profiles can cause problems even when a valid profile exist and has been selected.
 Check `~/Library/MobileDevice/Provisioning Profiles` to see if there are expired/invalid profiles.

-### Certificates
+### Part 1 - Certificates

 Certificates in the provisioning profile identify the developer.
 This allows Apple to trace back the identity of a real person or organisation that published an app.
-This is why the certificate is also known as the Code Signing Identity in Xcode build settings or elsewhere.
+This is why the certificate is also known as the "Code Signing Identity" in Xcode build settings and elsewhere.

 Using the parking analogy again, the certificate is like a driver licence.
 Driver licence identifies the driver.
 Certificate identifies the developer.